icons8/lunacy-docs/docs/prototyping.md

     * None - sets the zero target.
     * Previous artboard - a click over the object with this option selected will bring you back to the previous view.

-5. These controls allow you to choose how the target artboard will appear on the screen during the preview.
+5. These controls allow you to choose how the target artboard will show up on the screen during the preview.
-6. Select this check box, if you want the selected object to preserve its position when you scroll the screen (for instance, a floating button).
+6. Select this checkbox, if you want the selected object to preserve its position when you scroll the screen (for instance, a floating button).
+7. With this checkbox selected, scrollable artboards will preserve their position during preview of the prototype.
+When you get back to the artboard, it will be in the same position as you've left it.

+    With the clear checkbox, the artboard will always return to the top.

 ![Prototyping controls](public/proto-target.png)